Bald Eagle

 Eats

-Fish make up the majority of their diet.
-Bald eagles are considered generalists and will also eat birds, reptiles, amphibians, invertebrates such as crabs, and mammals including rabbits and muskrats.
-They will feed on carrion.
+Bald Eagles are piscivorous, meaning fish make up the majority of their diet, but bald eagles will also eat birds, reptiles, amphibians, invertebrates such as crabs, and mammals including rabbits and muskrats.
+They will even feed on carrion (dead animals).

 Lives

-Bald eagles live close to large, open bodies of water.
+Bald eagles are throughout North America.
+They live close to large, open bodies of water.
 They typically nest in large, mature trees, as well as cliffs and manmade structures.
+Nests can reach 10 feet in diameter and weigh half a ton.

 Behavior